-With Shared device licenses, do students still have to have Adobe IDs to use applications in a lab environment?
+With Shared device licenses, do students still require Adobe IDs to use applications in a lab environment?

 Yes.
 Students can have one of three ID types: Adobe ID, Enterprise ID or Federated ID.
-K-12 users must login with Enterprise or Federated IDs.
+K-12 users must sign in with Enterprise or Federated IDs.
 See details of the Adobe supported identity types, in this document.

-Can student or staff access Adobe apps and services at home via Shared device licensing?
+Can students or staff access Adobe apps and services at home via Shared Device Licensing?

-Can students be logged in to an unlimited number of lab computers over the semester?
-Or will they get any warnings to log off other computers when they log in?
+Can students be signed in to an unlimited number of lab computers over the semester?
+Or will they get warnings to sign out other computers when they sign in?

 Can I use a single email address to activate 300 computer units?

-What if students do not have their own unique login?
+What if students do not have their own unique sign in?

-Will the student be required to login to Adobe, after they have logged in to the computer operating system?
+Will students be required to sign in to Adobe after they have logged in to the computer operating system?

-If my institution uses Federated (SSO) logins, do the users have to login to applications every time they open one?
+If my institution uses Federated (SSO) identity type, do the users have to sign into applications every time they open one?
 Even for applications such as Acrobat Pro that are accessed by faculty and staff many times a day.

-Can we force a user to only be able to log in with a Federated ID?
+Can we force a user to only sign in with a Federated ID?

-Can our faculty log in with their personal Adobe IDs to access files they have stored in their Adobe storage?
+Can our faculty sign in with their personal Adobe IDs to access files they have stored in their Adobe storage?

 Your IT department will need to determine whether or not they are allowed to do so on the lab computers.